 Addendum to contract of employment

 The employment contract should be updated to include an article agreeing on the 30%-ruling applicatio, payroll implementation and agree that the minimum taxable salary is met.
-If the contract has already been signed, then the articles can be stated on a separate letter that can be attached to the existing contract as an addendum.
+If the contract has already been signed, then the 30%-ruling article can be stated on a separate letter that can be attached to the existing contract as an addendum.

 Information needed for the 30%-ruling application